LittleLittleCloud/PowershellGPT/Readme.md

 > Before running the tool, you need to set up the following environment variables:
 > - `OPENAI_API_KEY`: The key of the OpenAI service.
 > - `OPENAI_MODEL_ID`: The model to use, if not set, it will use the `gpt-3.5-turbo-0125`.
+>
-> or if you want to use Azure OpenAI service, you need to set up the following environment variables:
+> If you want to use Azure OpenAI service, you need to set up the following environment variables:
 > - `AZURE_OPENAI_ENDPOINT`: The endpoint of the Azure OpenAI service.
 > - `AZURE_OPENAI_KEY`: The key of the Azure OpenAI service.
 > - `AZURE_OPENAI_DEPLOY_NAME`: The model of the Azure OpenAI service.